nystudio107/craft-seomatic/docs/docs/configuring/plugin-settings.md

 ## Advanced Plugin Settings

 * **Site Groups define logically separate sites** – If you are using Site Groups to logically separate 'sister sites’, turn this on.
+* **Always include `canonical` links regardless of environment** - SEO best practices are to have canonical links not appear on pages that are not intended to be indexed.
+SEOmatic does this for you by default, but you can override that behavior with this setting
 * **Lowercase Canonical URL** – Should the Canonical URL be automatically lower-cased?
+* **SEOmatic Debug Toolbar Panel** - Determines whether the SEOmatic debug toolbar panel should be added to the Yii2 debug toolbar.
 * **Site URL Override** – SEOmatic uses the Craft siteUrl to generate the external URLs.
 If you are using it in a non-standard environment, such as a headless GraphQL or ElementAPI server, you can override what it uses for the `siteUrl`.
 * **Meta Cache Duration** – The duration of the SEOmatic meta cache.
 The default Unlimited setting is typically desired, as SEOmatic will break the cache as needed.
 If devMode is on, caches last 30 seconds.